theturtle32/WebSocket-Node/README.md

 Overview
 --------
-This is a pure JavaScript implementation of the WebSocket protocol versions 8 and 13 for Node.
+This is a (mostly) pure JavaScript implementation of the WebSocket protocol versions 8 and 13 for Node.
 There are some example client and server applications that implement various interoperability testing protocols in the "test" folder.

 Current News
 ------------